hmjahid/hmjahid/README.md

 ### Hi there 👋

-I am <h1>Md Jahid Hasan</h1> a front-end developer.
+I am <h1>Md Jahid Hasan</h1> a <em>front-end developer</em>.
 I am a detail-oriented and result-oriented person.
 I love my duties and responsibilities.
 I highly focus on my job.
 I am a quick learner and love coding.
 I love designing and developing Frond-End of amazing websites in Linux environment.
 I am keen to learn new technology.

 Want to know more about me?

-Let's connect on Linkedin : https://www.linkedin.com/in/md-jahid-hasan-584712243/
+Let's connect on <a href="https://www.linkedin.com/in/md-jahid-hasan-584712243/">Linkedin</a>

 && ||